aaronbrown1988/MD_workflow/Analysis/README_analysis.txt

 - a4_ligand_cluster_analysis.sh

 - clustering_configuration.tcl   - configuration script for analysis.

 #------------------------------------------------------------------------------

-The scripts above are designed to be run in order,  a1_, a2_, ..etc but certain analysis can be omitted if required.
+The scripts above are designed to be run in order,  a1_, a2_, ..etc but certain analysis can be omitted if necessary.